Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 }
 ```

 In this case, just drop the leading `I`.
-It's not actually helping anyone and
-unlike in C#, every place a trait it's unambiguous what the thing is and
-sensible code shouldn't cause situations where you may confuse traits and types
-(trait definitions start with `trait`, trait objects start with `dyn`, you can
-*only* use traits in generics/where clauses, etc.).
+Rust's syntax guarantees that it just
+isn't possible to confuse a trait for a normal type, so it isn't helping anyone.
+This is in contrast with C# where interfaces and classes are largely
+interchangeable.

-You also see this inside functions where people will come up with new names for
+This is also seen inside functions where people will conjure up new names for
 something as they convert it from one form to another.
 Often these names are
-silly and/or contrived, providing negligible additional useful information to
+silly or contrived, providing negligible additional information to the reader.
-the reader.

 ```rs
 let account_bytes: Vec<u8> = read_some_input();